hashicorp/terraform/website/guides/core-workflow.html.md

 team, or an entire organization at scale.
 Choosing the best approach for the density of collaboration needed will provide the most return on your investment in the core Terraform workflow.
-For organizations using Terraform at scale, Terraform Enterprise introduces new layers that build on this core workflow to solve problems unique to teams and organizations.
+For organizations using Terraform at scale, Terraform Cloud introduces new layers that build on this core workflow to solve problems unique to teams and organizations.